ros-navigation/docs.nav2.org/migration/Kilted.rst

 In L-turtle, the default value for ``bond_heartbeat_period`` parameter has been increased from ``0.1`` to ``0.25`` seconds across all Nav2 lifecycle nodes, including the lifecycle manager.
 This change was implemented to reduce computational overhead and save CPU resources in systems with many nodes.

-The bond heartbeat mechanism is used by lifecycle nodes to monitor connectivity with the lifecycle manager.
-By increasing the heartbeat period, the frequency of bond messages is reduced, which helps decrease network traffic and CPU usage in complex robotic systems without significantly impacting system monitoring capabilities.

-This change affects all Nav2 servers that use the bond mechanism:

-- lifecycle_manager
-- controller_server
-- planner_server
-- behavior_server
-- bt_navigator
-- waypoint_follower
-- smoother_server
-- velocity_smoother
-- amcl
-- collision_monitor
-- collision_detector
-- costmap_filter_info_server

 **Migration note**: If you have explicitly set ``bond_heartbeat_period`` to ``0.1`` in your configurations, you may want to remove this explicit setting to use the new default, or explicitly set it to ``0.25`` if you want to be explicit about the value.
+This value should now also be set in the lifecycle manager node as well.

 Performance Impact
 ^^^^^^^^^^^^^^^^^^